Abhishek08Mishra/Data_analysis_app/README.md

 4. Push to the branch (`git push origin cool-feature`)
 5. Start a Pull Request

+## 🪪 License

+This project is licensed under the [MIT License](./LICENSE).
+For more details, click the link to view the full text of the license.

 ## 📬 Get in Touch

 Got questions?
 Reach out!